ajhentled/WP-Default-Theme/readme.txt

 = Does this theme support any plugins? =

-WP Default - Components includes support for Jetpack's Infinite Scroll as well as other features.
+WP Default includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==